vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/overview.md

 Learn more about the primary software defined networking architectures:

-- [**PaaS Only**](paas-only.md): Platform as a service (PaaS) products support a limited set of built-in networking features and may not require an explicitly defined software defined network to support workload requirements.
+- [**PaaS Only**](paas-only.md): Most platform as a service (PaaS) products support a limited set of built-in networking features and may not require an explicitly defined software defined network to support workload requirements.
 - [**Cloud Native**](cloud-native.md): A cloud native virtual network is the default software defined networking architecture when deploying resources to a cloud platform.
 - [**Cloud DMZ**](cloud-dmz.md): Provides limited connectivity between your on-premises and cloud network which is secured through the implementation of a demilitarized zone on the cloud environment.
 - [**Hybrid**](hybrid.md): The hybrid cloud network architecture allows virtual networks to access your on-premises resources and vice versa.